Making the digital transformation work: An integrated policy framework

 Digital transformation affects many aspects of the economy and society in complex and interrelated ways, challenging existing policies in many areas.
 As a result, silos are disintegrating, and hard borders are becoming less relevant.
 This means governments must strengthen both internal and external collaboration, and re-think about how policy is developed and implemented.

 The Going Digital integrated policy framework brings together the policies that governments must consider in order to shape a common digital future that improves lives and boosts economic growth and well-being.
+It is at the very heart of the Going Digital project synthesis report, our measurement roadmap for the future, and the Going Digital Toolkit.
 It also serves as the foundation for the agenda of March 2019 OECD Going Digital Summit.